Introduction

 Empower people

-By helping stakeholders understand the root causes of plastic waste in rivers, we aim to deepen their knowledge and inspire meaningful action.
-Our approach includes regular community activities that bring together men, women, children, and teenagers across residential areas.
-These efforts include routine river cleanups and interactive sessions in schools through our River Cleanup School Program.
+We strive to raise awareness and foster lasting community involvement to tackle plastic pollution at its source.
+By helping stakeholders understand the root causes of plastic waste in rivers, we aim to deepen knowledge and inspire meaningful action.
+Our approach includes regular community activities uniting men, women, children, and teenagers, such as routine river cleanups and interactive sessions in schools through our School Program.

-We are also strengthening local ownership by partnering with community leaders—including CBO leaders and elders—and have already gathered valuable insights from three communities on this community-led model.
+To amplify impact, we host monthly River Cleanup Days and participate in global events like World Environment Day and World Cleanup Day.
+We strengthen local ownership by partnering with community leaders and have gathered insights from three communities on this community-led model.

 Prevent pollution